miohtama/opsec/source/incidences/cryptoine.rst

 *Date: 2015-04-04*

+Assets stolen: **1800 USD**

-A race condition existed in the software of Cryptoine, now defunct Bitcoin exchange.
+A race condition existed in the service of Cryptoine, now defunct Bitcoin exchange.

-The race condition allowed the attacker to drain all hot wallets.
+The race condition allowed the attacker to drain hot wallets of multiple cryptocurrencies of the service.

 This damage caused the closure of the exchange.
+However the service was not popular, having only around 6 Bitcoins in their hot wallet.